Battle of Groton Heights: Background

-Groton, Connecticut's history dates back to 1655.
+Groton's history dates back to 1655.
 It was originally a part of New London, its larger counterpart on the other side of the Thames River on the northern shore of Long Island Sound.
 It was an important maritime port and became one of the largest along the New England coastline.
 Groton officially separated from New London and incorporated as a separate town in 1705.

 During the American Revolutionary War, the Groton–New London port was a major center of American naval operations, including highly successful privateering operations against British shipping, yet it was poorly protected.
 Fort Trumbull on the New London side was little more than a redoubt open on the inland side, while Fort Griswold in Groton was a more substantial fort.
 It was roughly square and bastioned, surrounded by a ditch and some outer earthen defenses.
 Both were typically garrisoned by small companies of militia, including a few artillerymen, and overall command of the area's defenses was directed by Lieutenant Colonel William Ledyard.
 The forts suffered from continuous shortages of provisions and equipment.
 Fort Trumbull was unfinished; Fort Griswold's infrastructure was complete, but it lacked sufficient gunpowder, cannonballs, food, and troops to conduct an effective stand against the British.

 In August 1781, Continental Army Major General George Washington realized that there was an opportunity to strike at the British army of Lieutenant General Charles Cornwallis in Virginia.
 He began moving his forces south from the New York area, using a variety of stratagems to deceive Lieutenant General Sir Henry Clinton, the British Commander-in-Chief and head of the British forces in New York City.
 Clinton realized on September 2 that he had been deceived.
-He was unable to mobilize quickly enough to assist Cornwallis, and was unwilling to detach a large percentage of his forces in the face of the Continental forces that Washington had left around New York.